tonikelope/coronapoker/README.md

 ### Phase 2: The Cryptographic Betting Loop (Action Blockchain)

-During the active betting rounds, gameplay actions are continuously verified and sealed into the local blockchain, preventing reordering, injection, or dropping of bets.
+During the active betting rounds, gameplay actions are continuously verified and sealed into the local blockchain, preventing the reordering, injection, or dropping of bets.

 * **Sponge-Based State Absorption:** Every gameplay action (Bet, Fold, Call) includes the exact amount and the current street.
-This payload is absorbed into the running `HAND_STATE_BLOCKCHAIN` via a cryptographic Sponge function.
+This payload is immediately absorbed into the running `HAND_STATE_BLOCKCHAIN` via a cryptographic Sponge function.
-* **Context-Aware Signatures:** Actions are broadcasted with a Poly1305 Message Authentication Code (MAC).
-The key for this MAC is dynamically derived from the *current* state of the blockchain.
-If the host attempts to drop a previous bet, the state hashes will desynchronize, and all subsequent signatures will mathematically fail.
+* **Context-Aware Signatures:** Every broadcast is sealed with a state-dependent Poly1305 Message Authentication Code (MAC).
+Because the MAC key is dynamically derived from the *current* state of the blockchain, if the host attempts to drop a previous bet, the state hashes will desynchronize, causing all subsequent signatures to mathematically fail.
+* **Zero-Trust Bot Delegation:** Server-side bots operate under the exact same zero-trust strictures as human clients.
+Their actions are deterministically signed via their delegated X25519 private keys, explicitly preventing the host from forging or silently overriding bot behavior.

 ### Phase 3: Token Consensus & Escrow Revelation